statoscope/statoscope/README.md

 - **normal** - module that you are requiring with `require(...)`
 - **context** - complex module that unites other modules when you are using `require.context(...)`

 Some modules can be marked as `entry`.
-It means that this module is declared in entry-section in you webpack-config.
+It means that this module is declared in `entry` section in you webpack-config.

-Module is separated by file types (scripts, templates, styles, etc).
+The modules is separated by file types (scripts, templates, styles, etc).
 Every file type has a different color.
-You can see these colors at the nodes of graph or at the color-bar above the graph.
+You can see these colors at the nodes of graph or at the color bar above the graph.

 You can hover mouse cursor at the nodes of graph or at the color bar sections and see an additional module-info or a file type statistic.